mcncm/largo/README.md

 # Largo

 Largo is a (La)TeX build tool I'm writing to bring an "it just works" experience to my (*my*, not your) TeX projects, namely my papers, talks, and thesis.
-It was inspired by the eminently pleasant `cargo` build tool for the Rust programming language, and is also written in Rust.
+It was inspired by the eminently pleasant `cargo` build tool for the Rust programming language.
+In fact, I like `cargo` so much that `largo` is practically a clone, although I've never looked at the source code of the former.
+You might say it's a bit of `cargo`-cult software.

 This project is for my personal use.
 If you have access to this repository, you're free to use it, too, but understand that there is no implied promise of support, or that I'll ever accept pull requests.